 It is a good idea to make a spreadsheet with the codes and the information you completed.
 That will help you next year.

 This is a short guide to filing your tax return.

 If you need professional help, you can work with an accountant or a tax adviser.
-Not only do they have experience, they can also buy you time; they can file your tax return online until 22 October.
+Not only do they have experience; they can also buy you time; they can file your tax return online until 21 October.

-The tax man certainly has a lot of experience, but he cannot give you more time; the deadline for paper filing is still 30 June and for online filing 16 July.
+The taxman certainly has a lot of experience, but he cannot give you more time; the deadline for paper filing is still 30 June and for online filing 15 July.

 There is no shame in asking; about 1 million Belgians check with the taxman.

 More from our 2021 income tax guide